Making collaboration work

 Roles and responsibilities

-Make sure roles and responsibilities are clearly identified and agreed on.
+Make sure roles and responsibilities are clearly identified and agreed on based on a skills assessment.

 Teamwork and skills